 the butt end.

-thaw a little before cooking and only use a small amount of water to which you
+thaw a little before cooking and only use a small amount of water as in your pot to which you

 have added a little salt and about a tablespoon of butter.

-Cook for about 10 minutes or until tender.
+- Cook on medium/low heat with the lid on for about 10 minutes or until tender.

 blanche them in boiling water for just 3 minutes.